-Based on the decision of the Ministry of Science and Environmental Protection of 12.03.2007.
+Based on the Decision of the Ministry of Education, Science and Technological Development of 09.07.2019.
 INEP meets the requirements for conducting scientific research of general interest as a research institute in the field of mathematical, technological, biotechnical and medical sciences-biology, chemistry and physical chemistry, and entered in the Register of scientific organizations of the Republic of Serbia.
 INEP scientific research activities include basic and applied research in biology, chemistry, biomedicine and monitoring and protecting the environment.
 Research areas include: endocrinology, immunology, reproductive biology, metabolism, glycobiology, agroecology and radioecology.
 Scientific research is carried out within the national projects, funded by the Ministry of Education, Science and Technological Development of the Republic of Serbia and international projects, from the European Framework Program FP6.

 National projects-leaders from INEP: